 - His daily tasks include sorting out orders, packing the goods and transporting them to customers.

-- 1.2 [no object] Be capable of being folded up for transport or storage: a pneumatic igloo tent that packs away compactlyMore example sentences
+- 1.2 [no object] Be capable of being folded up for transportation or storage: these silver foil blankets pack into a small areaMore example sentences

 - Be aware that trolley-bags usually have a chassis, so they do not fold up and pack away so easily.